-Weird things sent into space
+Slime and other weird things in space - CBBC Newsround

-With a car about to head into space, Newsround's had a look at what other strange items have been sent out of this world.
+Slime is being sent to space, Newsround has had a look at what other strange items have been sent out of this world.

+Slime is about to be blasted to the International Space Station on board SpaceX's Falcon 9 rocket.
+While in orbit, astronauts aboard the station will play slime pong, toss slime-filled balloons, make slime bubbles and even spray each other with slime.
+It all sounds like a lot of fun, but there's an important reason for messing about.
+The astronauts will be demonstrating how a fluid, that's not water, behaves in microgravity.

-Car: A car isn't the type of transport you'd think of in space but tech genius Elon Musk wants to fly the world's most powerful rocket with one of his own sports cars on the top!
-It's the first time this type of rocket will go into space so he didn't want to risk sending something important up - instead Elon decided his old red Tesla roadster with a mannequin, dressed in a space-suit, strapped in the driver's seat could make the journey!
+Car: A car isn't the type of transport you'd think of in space but tech genius Elon Musk launched one of his own sports cars into space!
+Sent up above the atmosphere onboard the Falcon Heavy's first test flight, Mr Musk didn't want to risk sending something important on the world's most powerful rocket - instead Elon decided his old red Tesla roadster with a mannequin, dressed in a space-suit, strapped in the driver's seat could make the journey!
+Since the test flight, lots of other things have been successfully sent to space on the Falcon rockets.

 Food: Edible delights being sent into space has been a popular idea - and a way to study the effects of space.
 Amongst the strangest is this pattie and chips sent in 2017 by a chip shop in Hull, England.
 It was attached to a weather balloon to make its journey up and was studied by local schoolchildren!